cinquemb/LCMVBeamformer/ideas.md

 	-pattern classifier in spactialtemporal data

 	-get idea of percision with 3d Voronoi diagram (distance within threashold? where signal is invariant)

+- Beamforming filter matrix
+	- instead of test dataset, use running mean normalized time series for 100ms for covariance matrix